Louvivien/bedrock-react/README.md

 ---

-## 🧩 Backend/API Notes (for reference)
+## 🧩 Backend/API Notes (generic)

-If your agent hits triPica endpoints, you’ll typically rely on a **customer DTO** for most account questions.
-A sample (test/demo) path appears in the spec and is meant to be invoked by the agent with headers injected at runtime.
-The DTO route and a test goodwill action are defined in the reference schema you maintain:
+If your agent calls your domain endpoints, you’ll typically rely on a **customer snapshot/DTO** for most account questions.
+A reference spec would define:

-* **Get customer data (DTO)** — returns `DtoCustomer`, avoid re-calling if it’s already in context.
+* **Get customer data (DTO)** — returns a consolidated customer view; avoid re-calling if it’s already in context.
-* **Test: add 2GB data goodwill** — hard-coded order, returns plain-text confirmation.
+* **Example action (e.g., add goodwill / create order)** — idempotent action with a clear, short response.

-> The agent/Lambda layer typically injects `X-Channel`, `X-Brand`, and auth so you don’t need to pass them from the UI for standard flows.
+> The agent/Lambda layer commonly injects `X-Channel`, `X-Brand`, and authorization so you don’t need to pass them from the UI for standard flows.

 ---